Friendsgiving: Beyond the Pot Luck

 As a New England transplant living in California, the holidays have taken on an extra layer of complexity in recent years.
 With limited vacation time, there's often a choice between going East for Thanksgiving or Christmas — one is usually doable, but not both.
 There's also the extra pre-planning needed to ship gifts (a particular challenge if you're used to giving away 20+ jars of homemade preserves each year) or a last-minute scramble to do all your shopping in the final days before the holiday.
 As my grandfather used to remind me, however, it's just these types of challenges that force us to be creative, to re-invent, and to discover a whole world of joy in non-traditional choices.
 Enter Friendsgiving.

-Sure, you want to make sure that everyone has fun, is full, and eats good food.
-Beyond that, as a relatively new phenomenon, Friendsgiving doesn't have a lot of rules in place.
+Sure, you want to make sure that everyone has fun, is full, and eats delicious food.
+Beyond that, as a relatively new phenomenon, consider Friendsgiving your culinary sandbox.
 If Thanksgiving dinner at grandma's is time for ritual and tradition, then Friendsgiving is your blank canvas for creative experimentation!
 You can have fun with your invitation, consider breaking the jello-salad mold with a globally-inspired meal (turkey completely optional), and if you want to have a dance party break before dessert, we won't judge.

 While a hallmark of Friendsgiving is often a more casual atmosphere, in the spirit of honoring the important friendships in your life, it can also be a great opportunity to bust out your fancy wine glasses and spread out your prettiest tablecloth on the dinner table.
 At a minimum, it should be a gentle prod to run your vacuum cleaner...

 While you're free to create your own new traditions, there are a few practical things to keep in mind to pull off a Friendsgiving dinner to remember — whatever that means to you.